 Is the McCarthy era really an era or do we still live with McCarthyism today?

-Below are resources for teaching about McCarthyism and the Red Scare.
-This year we will release a lesson by Ursula Wolfe-Rocca on the Red Scare.
+Below are resources for teaching about McCarthyism and the Red Scare, including a textbook critique and classroom lesson.